Amazon IoT Greengrass recently announced a major version release. You can learn more about the new features in our documentation.

 Security & hardware integrations

-Amazon Web Services has created an ever-expanding selection of industry leading IoT silicon vendors, device manufacturers, and gateway partners who have integrated AWS IoT Greengrass into their software and hardware offerings.
+Amazon Web Services has created an ever-expanding selection of industry leading IoT silicon vendors, device manufacturers, and gateway partners who have integrated Amazon IoT Greengrass into their software and hardware offerings.
 These partners help you move quickly from ideation to prototype to deployment.

-AWS IoT Greengrass Secrets Manager
+Amazon IoT Greengrass Secrets Manager

 Hardware security integration